mojolicious/mojo-status/README.md

 ![Screenshot](https://raw.github.com/mojolicious/mojo-status/master/examples/status.png?raw=true)

   A server status ui for the [Mojolicious](https://mojolicious.org) real-time web framework.
-Note that this module is **EXPERIMENTAL** because the IPC mechanism used is unreliable.
-Therefore it should only be used for debugging purposes.
+Note that this module is **EXPERIMENTAL** because the IPC mechanism used can be unreliable and slow down the whole application significantly.
+Therefore it should currently only be used for debugging purposes.

 ```perl